hhu-stups/prob2_ui/src/main/resources/help/help_en/Verification.md

 * Pattern Invocation: `<name>`( `<arguments>` )

 >Remark: Pattern Invocations do not depend on the order of the definitions of the used patterns.
-So patterns can be invocated before they are defined.
+So patterns can be invoked before they are defined.
 Patterns can only be defined in the global scope.
 It is not possible to define patterns within other patterns.

 * Loops: